rstocks/poorchoices/_posts/2024-07-08-dns-and-hosting.md

 Then stumbled across a note saying that web site support isn't receiving any further development.
 Love it when I back a winner.
 Ugh.

 Mostly back to square one now.
 Github pages maybe?
+Something else to learn.